danielbush/oneput/DEFINITIONS.md

 ## Definitions

 - F_ELEM (focusable element)
-  - an element that we make focusable so that the user can use tab or walking the native browser focus to navigate to and perform operations on content
+  - an element that the user can navigate to and focus on in order perform operations
   - it can be F_REC or F_NONREC
   - not an IF_ELEM as these are already focusable
+  - not a TOKEN
 - IF_ELEM (inherently focusable element)
   - any element that is "already focusable" - eg form controls
 - F_REC (focusable recursable element)